CentreForDigitalHumanities/mima/frontend/src/assets/manual/en-GB/glossary.md

 Demonstrative: A word like *this* and *that*, *here* and *there*, *so* and *such* pointing out the one entity/place/manner referred to and distinguishing it from others of the same class.

-Determiner: Closed-class element that functions as grounding predication in a noun phrase.
+Determiner: A closed-class element that functions as grounding predication in a noun phrase.
 The class of determiners includes articles (the, a), as well as demonstrative (this, that, these, those), possessive (my, your, his, her, its, our, their), and interrogative (which, whose, what) determiners.

 Dialect: A variety of a language, most often defined in geographical terms.